401k Vesting Schedules

 Contributing to your 401k plan is critical for affording your retirement.
-Not only do you save money on taxes now by contributing to this type of retirement plan, but you also allow your money to grow tax deferred as well.
-But in many cases you also get an employer match.
-Unfortunately, that money is not always yours right away.
-But 401k vesting schedules allow this become a possibility.
+You save money on taxes now by contributing to this type of retirement plan.
+You also benefit because the earnings on your investment grow tax-deferred.
+In some cases, you also get an employer match.
+The employer match isn’t usually yours right away.
+Most employers require a certain number of years of working at the company in order to become vested.

 How does all of this work?
-In this post, I will walk you through the ins and outs of 401k vesting schedules so you won’t be surprised when you encounter them.
+In this post, we will walk through several different 401k vesting schedules so you’ll understand them when you encounter them.

 4 Critical Things To Know About 401k Vesting Schedules